Health Care and Insurance

 Fairbanks has a hospital for patients to receive care for severe illness and surgery when admitted by a provider.
 Surgery can be done at the hospital and patients may be required to spend at least one night to recuperate before they are allowed to return home.
 The daily cost of a hospital stay can be $2,000 or more.
 Other fees in addition to the hospital may include doctors, nursing services and medical supplies.

 For general information on health insurance and understanding it, please see Insurance at a Glance.
 It will explain the types of coverage available.
 Definitions (PDF) of common insurance terms is also available.
 This information is provided by FirstStudent a partner with insurance underwriter, United HealthCare.

 Graduate students receiving health insurance coverage as part of their UAF funding will have this health insurance charge removed from their student accounts when tuition payments are posted.
-There is no need to submit an insurance waiver request to IPI.
+There is no need to submit an insurance waiver request.

 For more information, see the Students in F-1 and J-1 status section under Health Insurance Requirements below.

 Under UAF policy, you are required to have heath insurance coverage for the time that you are in the U.S. whether you are in F-1 or J-1 status.
 Your student account will be billed automatically per the information above under Student health insurance plan.
 You also need to provide insurance documentation for any dependents who are here with you at UAF.